MESH-Model/MESH_Whitegull/ReadMe.md

 - Output
   - *Includes the output files for the model configuration / each run*

+## Papers
+- *Contains literature used to inform the model configuration*

 ## Presentations
 - *Contains powerpoint (or similar), poster, or other presentations or reports related to the project (formal or otherwise)*